 But the queer cast isn't limited to Eric alone, with Chaneil Kular's Anwar, Sami Outalbali's Rahim and Otis' ex Ola, played by Patricia Allison, just some of the LGBTQ+ characters.
 Each with its own flaws and insecurities that make them even more relatable.

-This taboo-busting show is available to binge on Netflix, but probably best not to watch it with your parents.
+This taboo-busting show can be binge-watched on Netflix, but it's probably best not to watch it with your parents.

 The L Word